-Guest post by Terri Heckman
+Guest post about Lincoln Irish Dancers by Terri Heckman

+LID also offers an assortment of free baked goods for hungry dancers, and there’s even a raffle of Irish items.
+All kids under 12 get a free gift.
 All dances are taught by a professional caller, Catherine Sherer Bishop, hailing from Mississippi, who has been dance certified at the University of Limerick.
-No prior dance experience is necessary – all ages, abilities and singles are welcome.
+No prior dance experience is necessary.
+All ages, abilities and singles are welcome.

 Tickets available at the door and cost $10 for adults, $7 for seniors/students 12 and up, $5 students age 5-11, and it is free for children under 5.
 There is a $30 maximum charge for families.

 LID members mark a somber milestone in 2017.
 Group founder and teacher, LuAnne Anderson died January 20th.
 Anderson, along with husband Brad, provided leadership and inspiration for the group.
 Later LuAnne’s health made it impossible for her to participate.
 Her life and contributions are to be celebrated as part of the 20th anniversary.